Where does it come from?

 We control the concentration level of zinc oxide used in our formulas very carefully to limit the impact of our products on the environment.

-When zinc oxide is present in nano form in our formulas, we always inform consumers in a transparent manner and apply the highest EU regulations everywhere in the world by labelling nanoparticles as [nano.] in the full ingredients list found on packaging.
+When zinc oxide is present in nano form in our formulas, we always inform consumers in a transparent manner and apply the strictest regulations everywhere our products are sold by labelling nanoparticles as [nano.] in the full ingredients list found on packaging.

-Zinc oxide in nano form is perfectly safe and cannot penetrate the skin's inner layers.
+Zinc oxide in nano form is safe and is unlikely to penetrate the skin's inner layers.